A554551N/RPGNotebook/BurningWheel/BurningStars/20230411 Session Notes.md

 - [[Morwen]] visits [[Marshal]]
 	- Marshal introduces Morwen to her great-nephew **Rasvan**
 	- The conversation is incredibly awkward.
 Marshal and his family are clearly uncomfortable around New Morwen
+	- Marshal questions Morwen's new demeanor, worries that she's changed.
+	- Marshal pities Morwen's immortality, suggests that it would drive him insane.
 #sessionNotes